fanpei91/torsniff/README.md

 ##Introduction
 p2pspider is a crawler combined with DHT Spider and BitTorrent Client.

-It crawls what people is downloading on the worldwide DHT Network, and `metadata` (the core data of a torrent) from remote BitTorrent Clients. p2pspider also generates Magnet URLs, you can simply download the resources you want by using Magnet URLs.
+It crawls what people is downloading on the worldwide DHT Network, and `metadata` (the core data of a torrent) from remote BitTorrent Clients. p2pspider also generates magnet URLs, you can import the URLs to your local BitTorrent Client in order to download the resources you want.

-You can also use p2pspider to build your own BitTorrent database for data crawling and analyzing.
+You can also use p2pspider to build your own torrents database for data mining and analyzing.

 ##Install
 ```